 When should you use Tableau?

 Tableau has excellent tutorials online, so you are not alone in this process of not having a clue.
 There is also a great forum where you can read and post.
 Users always help each other out which is nice.
 But Tableau is not (yet) as well documented online as Google Sheets and Excel.
-When you have a problem, you might not find the answer on your first search.
+When you have a problem, you might not find the answer in your first search.
 Stack Overflow is another place if you need help.

 I only use R when I have extensive data files, or if I need to calculate relationships between data points or data sets.
 Neither of these needs appears very often in my everyday life in marketing.
-But I did a network analysis once, that wasn’t possible to do in any of the other tools.
+However, I did a network analysis once, that wasn’t possible to do in any of the other tools.
 One key feature is that you can run your calculations on a server in the cloud if your computer cannot handle the size of your data sets or calculations.
 I’m not saying you should start doing that, but it’s good to know that it’s possible.

 Overlaps between data sets are also hard for the other tools to handle, but R nicely calculates differences and draws Venn diagrams.
 R can do a lot of graphs and visualisation, but they are not the most visually appealing, so I don’t recommend to use it only for that.